 6.1.
 Deployment and Turns

-Rather than roll dice to determine deployment and initiative, all Space Marine units deploy first, then Orks and Chaos.
+Rather than roll dice to determine deployment and initiative, all Space Marine units deploy first, then Orks, Daemonkin, and Chaos.
 Tyranids do not deploy on the table, but enter from reserves from the edges of the Guard Base Alpha zone.
-Enemies of Man (Orks, Chaos, Tyranids) go first, unless the Imperium seizes the initiative.
+Enemies of Man (Orks, Daemonkin, Chaos, and Tyranids) go first, unless the Imperium seizes the initiative.

 6.2.
 Eldar Deployment and Activation Special Rules